ouerf-man/django-with-ddd-cpmmunity-events-project/project-requirements.md

-Absolutely!
-Building a comprehensive Django project can significantly bolster your portfolio and provide valuable hands-on experience.
-Below is a detailed proposal for a **"Community Event Management Platform"**—a feature-rich web application that encompasses various aspects of Django development.

----

 ## **Project Title: Community Event Management Platform**

 ### **Project Overview**

-Develop a web application that allows communities to create, manage, and participate in various events.
+The goal is to develop a web application that allows communities to create, manage, and participate in various events.
 The platform will facilitate event creation, user registrations, ticketing, discussions, and real-time notifications.
 It aims to serve as a centralized hub for community engagement and event coordination.

 ### **Key Features**